IntersectMBO/plutus/plutus-conformance/README.md

 - Coverage test
 <!-- - Costing conformance? -->

-There are also executables for users to run:

-1. `add-test-output` for easy addition/alteration of test cases.
-Run
+## Adding/updating test outputs

+To update test outputs, use the accept test option of the tests.
+E.g., to have the test results overwriting the `.expected` files in the Haskell implementation test suite (`haskell-conformance`) , run:

+`cabal test haskell-conformance --test-options=--accept`

+There is also an executable (`add-test-output`) for adding test output with more refined options:

+E.g., run

+`cabal run add-test-output .uplc plutus-conformance/uplc/ eval -- --missing`

+to have the executable search for files with extension `.uplc` in the /uplc directory that are missing output files.
+It will evaluate and create output files for them.

+Or, to update and add outputs to all files in the /uplc directory, run

+cabal run add-test-output .uplc plutus-conformance/uplc/ eval -- --all

+For the manual, run:

 `cabal run add-test-output -- -h`

-for the manual.
+## Executable for Haskell implementation

-2. (WIP) `haskell-implementation` for Haskell implementation CLI testing/usage.
+(WIP) `haskell-implementation` is an executable for Haskell implementation CLI testing/usage.

 ## The Plutus Conformance Test Suite Library